stand-art/jaxn/Discussion.md

 ## Date / Time

 In real-world uses, dates, times and timestamps are often needed data types.
 Representing this kind of data as string requires users of a library to take care of validation and interpretation which is tedious and error-prone.
-As JAXN recognizes the importance of date and time values, we extend the data model of a JAXN-compatible library by explicit data types for dates, time values and timestamps.
+As JAXN recognizes the importance of date and time values, we extend the data model of a JAXN-compatible library by explicit data types for time-related values.

 TODO: Add discussion of date / time / date-time values.